rubensworks/rubensworks.net/_posts/2019-03-13-streaming-rdf-parsers.markdown

 I discuss the main architecture and design decisions behind these parsers, and I end with some live-action examples.

+*Update: as of recently, I've implemented an [RDFa parser](https://github.com/rubensworks/rdfa-streaming-parser.js) based on these same concepts.*

 ## Building on top of existing libraries

 **Reusability** is a key element of good software development.